A look at the design, market and legacy of Victorian pottery

 Majolica Spotlight: Vine and Strawberry Plates

-One of the most commonly available majolica plate designs is the Vine and Strawberry plate.
-I don't know who did the original design.
-I remember reading once that it was a Copeland design but I've never really seen any confirmation of that.
 I'm really not sure why it's called Vine and Strawberry either which is the name in the Wedgwood pattern books.
 "Grape and Strawberry" or "Leaf and Strawberry" would make more sense to me but then they never asked my opinion.

-I have a set of these in white bone china that I bought new twenty years ago and have used regularly ever since.
+I have a set of these in white bone china that I bought new thirty years ago and have used regularly ever since.
 Wedgwood even created a matching line of bone dinnerware called Strawberry and Vine that has proven popular on it's own.

 Wedgwood bone china Strawberry & Vine